For King & Country (band): Film

+In 2014, Joel Smallbone appeared in the movie Like A Country Song.
 Joel Smallbone was the lead actor in a 2016 drama about human trafficking entitled Priceless, which was released in theatres in October 2016.
 Luke was one of the producers (together with their father) and their brother Ben directed the movie.
 Some of the music for the film was written by For King & Country.